dell/cosi/docs/features/objectscale.md

 ### Bucket Class

-Installation of ObjectScale COSI driver does not create `BucketClass` resource. `BucketClass` represents a class of `Buckets` with similar characteristics.
+Installation of ObjectScale COSI driver does not create `BucketClass` resource. `BucketClass` represents a class of `Bucket` resources with similar characteristics.
 Dell COSI Driver is a multi-backend driver, meaning that for every platform the specific `BucketClass` should be created.
-The `BucketClass` resource should contain the name of multi-backend driver and driverID for specific Object Storage Platform.
+The `BucketClass` resource should contain the name of multi-backend driver and `parameters.driverID` for specific Object Storage Platform.
 The default sample is shown below:

 ```yaml